 Iodine

-Iodine is an essential trace element required for thyroid hormone (T3 and T4) synthesis; severe deficiency causes cretinism and goiter, and adequate intake during pregnancy and early childhood is critical for normal neurodevelopment.
+Iodine is an essential trace element required for thyroid hormone (T3 & T4) synthesis; severe deficiency causes cretinism & goiter, & adequate intake during pregnancy & early childhood is critical for normal neurodevelopment.

 Stacks containing Iodine